Did you know Google hosts various JavaScript library for you? They currently support:

 Now honestly I don’t care about the bandwidth savings… my bill is the same if I did not use this but I do care about security and I am much more inclined to believe Google will have a up to date, secure version hosted then the one that wordpress installs (and I forgot to update).

-I wonder why Wordpress does not use the Google hosted JavaScript libraries by default.
+I wonder why WordPress does not use the Google hosted JavaScript libraries by default.
 Its one less thing they would have to worry about in regards to version, security, and bandwidth for its users.

 From the official Google Ajax Libraries API site: